-Dave’s paper with colleagues entitled “Global human ‘predation’ on plant growth and biomass” was accepted in Global Ecology & Biogeography.
+Dave’s paper with colleagues entitled “Global human ‘predation’ on plant growth and biomass” is now online at Global Ecology & Biogeography.
 Now the lab can stop hearing about the “man eats world” paper.
+Oh, but there’s a sequel.

 Dave & Pedro have a paper published in PLoS One entitled “A solution to minimum sample size for regressions” – see it here